guoyingtao/Trigger/README.md

 - every N times run
 - every N times run but stops after repeating M times

+## Events Storage
+SwiftTrigger uses coredata to storage events.
+All the storage files are in its own subfolder whose default name is "SwiftTriggerDB".
+You can always change it by setting TriggerConfig.dbFolder to the name whatever you want.

 ## Requirements

 * iOS 10.0+